Summer Reading

 Required Books

 Tales of the Greek Heroes by Roger Lancelyn Green.
 Tales of the Greek Heroes is an incredible retelling of the marvelous myths of ancient Greece.
-Students should purchase their own copy and read the book in its entirety over the summer, knowing that they will discuss the tales thoroughly in class throughout the first quarter (978-0141325286, Puffin Classics).
+Students should purchase their own copy and read the book in its entirety over the summer, knowing that they will discuss the tales thoroughly in class throughout the first quarter (Tales of the Greek Heroes—978-0141325286, Puffin Classics).

 Additional Suggested Reading